 December 31,

-2018 2017
+2019 2018

 Deferred income tax assets:

-Net operating losses, alternative minimum tax credit and other carryforwards \$ 768 \$ 683
+Net operating losses, alternative minimum tax credit and other carryforwards \$ 936 \$ 768

-Pension and other postretirement benefits 34 21
+Pension and other postretirement benefits 7 34

-Long-term debt 13 14
+Long-term debt 13

-Other 181 191
+Other 85 181

-Total deferred income tax assets 996 909
+Total deferred income tax assets 1,028 996

-Valuation allowance (96) (189)
+Valuation allowance (95) (96)

-Net deferred income tax assets 900 720
+Net deferred income tax assets 933 900

 Deferred income tax liabilities:

-Property, plant and equipment (782) (1,036)
+Property, plant and equipment (501) (782)

-Investments in unconsolidated affiliates (2,872) (2,726)
+Investments in affiliates (3,547) (2,872)

-Trademarks (63) (173)
+Trademarks (72) (63)

-Other (109) (100)
+Other (21) (109)

-Total deferred income tax liabilities (3,826) (4,035)
+Total deferred income tax liabilities (4,141) (3,826)

-Net deferred income taxes \$ (2,926) \$ (3,315)
+Net deferred income taxes \$ (3,208) \$ (2,926)

-As of December 31, 2018, ETP Holdco had a federal net operating loss carryforward of \$2.60 billion, of which \$1.80 billion will expire in 2031 through 2037 while the remaining can be carried forward indefinitely.
-As of December 31, 2017, Sunoco Property Company LLC, a corporate subsidiary of Sunoco LP, had a federal net operating loss carryforward of \$364 million.
-The entire net operating loss carryforward will be fully utilized to offset the taxable gain associated with the retail divestment in 2018.
+As of December 31, 2019, ETP Holdco had a federal net operating loss carryforward of \$2.65 billion, of which \$1.10 billion will expire between 2031 and 2037 while the remaining can be carried forward indefinitely.
+As of December 31, 2019, Semgroup Corporation had a federal net operating loss carryforward of \$766 million of which \$185 million will expire between 2031 and 2037 while the remaining can be carried forward indefinitely.
+As of December 31, 2019, Sunoco Property Company LLC, a corporate subsidiary of Sunoco LP, has no federal net operating loss carryforward.

-Our corporate subsidiaries have \$31 million of federal alternative minimum tax credits at December 31, 2018, of which \$16 million is expected to be reclassified to current income tax receivable in 2019 pursuant to the Tax Cuts and Jobs Act.
-Our corporate subsidiaries have state net operating loss carryforward benefits of \$168 million, net of federal tax, which expire between 2019 and 2037.
-A valuation allowance of \$98 million is applicable to the state net operating loss carryforward benefits primarily attributable to significant restrictions on their use in the Commonwealth of Pennsylvania.
+Our corporate subsidiaries have \$15 million of federal alternative minimum tax credits at December 31, 2019, of which \$8 million is expected to be reclassified to current income tax receivable in 2020 pursuant to the Tax Cuts and Jobs Act.
+Our corporate subsidiaries have state net operating loss carryforward benefits of \$118 million, net of federal tax, which expire between 2020 and 2038, while others are carried forward indefinitely.
+Our corporate subsidiaries have Canadian net operating losses of \$68 million that will begin to expire in 2033 and foreign tax credits of \$45 million that will begin to expire in 2020.
+Our corporate subsidiaries have cumulative excess business interest expense of \$35 million available for carryforward indefinitely.
+A valuation allowance of \$49 million is attributable to state net operating loss carryforward benefits primarily attributable to significant restrictions on their use in the Commonwealth of Pennsylvania.
+A separate valuation allowance of \$46 million is attributable to foreign tax credits.